 17 Please see Section 3 of Appendix 6 to this Policy for additional guidance relating to preservation of evidence.

 18 See Footnote 2.

-- d.
-Reports to Title IX Office Constitute Actual Knowledge to UA In order to take appropriate action, the University must have actual knowledge of alleged Prohibited Conduct or related retaliation.
+In order to take appropriate action, the University must have actual knowledge of alleged Prohibited Conduct or related retaliation.
 The University only has actual knowledge of alleged Prohibited Conduct when a report is made to the Title IX Office.
-Consequently, any individual who believes they have experienced or witnessed Prohibited Conduct or related retaliation is encouraged to report the behavior to the Title IX Office. - e.
-Designated Responsible Reporting Officials Required to Report to Title IX Office - Human Resources Business Partners (for employee reports only),19 Supervisors (for employee reports only),20 professional staff in the Office of Student Conduct (for student reports only),21 Designated Harassment Resource Persons, and UAPD are Designated Responsible Reporting Officials, and are required to promptly report all allegations of Prohibited Conduct to the Title IX Office.
+Consequently, any individual who believes they have experienced or witnessed Prohibited Conduct or related retaliation is encouraged to report the behavior to the Title IX Office.

+e.
+Designated Responsible Reporting Officials Required to Report to Title IX Office

+Human Resources Business Partners (for employee reports only),19 Supervisors (for employee reports only),20 professional staff in the Office of Student Conduct (for student reports only),21 Designated Harassment Resource Persons, and UAPD are Designated Responsible Reporting Officials, and are required to promptly report all allegations of Prohibited Conduct to the Title IX Office.
 The University only has actual knowledge when these Designated Responsible Reporting Officials report allegations of Prohibited Conduct to the Title IX Office.
 The University only has actual knowledge when these Designated Responsible Reporting Officials report allegations of Prohibited Conduct to the Title IX Office.
-When a Complainant contacts a Designated Responsible Reporting Official, , that UA employee should make a reasonable effort to advise the Complainant or other reporting party about (1) their duty to inform the Title IX Coordinator about the incident (e.g., the names of the individuals involved; the time, place, and location; etc.), (2) the option of the Complainant or other reporting party to request that the Respondent not be informed of the identity of the Complainant (but that request may limit the University's ability to end the inappropriate conduct, prevent its recurrence, and remediate its effects), (3) the Complainant's right not to pursue a formal criminal report with law enforcement, and (4) the fact that the Complainant or other reporting individual may share the information on a confidential basis with professional mental health counselors on campus or the Women & Gender Resource Center. - f.
+When a Complainant contacts a Designated Responsible Reporting Official, that UA employee should make a reasonable effort to advise the Complainant or other reporting party about (1) their duty to inform the Title IX Coordinator about the incident (e.g., the names of the individuals involved; the time, place, and location; etc.), (2) the option of the Complainant or other reporting party to request that the Respondent not be informed of the identity of the Complainant (but that request may limit the University's ability to end the inappropriate conduct, prevent its recurrence, and remediate its effects), (3) the Complainant or other reporting individual may share the information on a confidential basis with professional mental health counselors on campus or the Women & Gender Resource Center.

+- f.
 Reports to Other Employees, Students, & Visitors Do Not Constitute Actual Knowledge: Reports to all other University employees22, students, and visitors are not considered reports to the Title IX Office and, therefore, do not give the University actual knowledge of Prohibited Conduct.
 These employees, students, and visitors, however, are encouraged to advise the Complainant of the role of the Title IX Office and/or confidential reporting channels and/or are encouraged to share information with the Title IX Office.
 Individuals with a recognized confidentiality privilege (see more information regarding confidential reporting in Section H.2.a. herein) are not required to report to the Title IX Office.
 However, these individuals are encouraged, in appropriate circumstances, to recommend that the Complainant contact the Title IX Office. - g.
-Contact Information for Title IX Office and Designated Responsible Reporting Officials Contact information for the Title IX Office and Designated Responsible Reporting Officials and law enforcement can be found below and on the UAct website.
+Contact Information for Title IX Office and Designated Responsible Reporting Officials Contact information for the Title IX Office and Designated Responsible Reporting Officials and law enforcement can be found below and on the UAct website. - i.
+Contact Information for the Title IX Office.
+All employees in the Title IX Office, including the Title IX Coordinator and Investigators, can receive all allegations of Prohibited Conduct.
+Contact information for the Title IX Coordinator is: